LeetCoinTeam/UE4-Matchmaker-Demo/README.md

 Requirements:

-A developer account on the LEET sandbox:
+A developer account on the LEET sandbox
-Unreal Engine 4.11 or higher built form the github source.
+Unreal Engine 4.11 or higher built from the github source.
 Windows 7 or higher with MS Visual Studio 2015